-At a hospital waste dump in South India, Peter Ash has been working as a volunteer to mitigate years of toxic medical and human waste by Municipal Solid Waste composting (or MSW).
+At a hospital waste dump in South India, Peter Ash has been volunteering to mitigate years of toxic medical and human waste by Municipal Solid Waste composting (or MSW).

 The hospital near Cochin, Kerala in South India, is now a state-of-the-art, 1000-bed facility and medical school that has been using the wetland landfill for all manner of biohazardous waste for at least 20 years.
 Peter Ash is an American with over 40 years of agricultural experience, and he’s applying his skills to first clean off the surface soil where waste had been dumped and burned, then mitigate the buried toxic mud by building thermal compost windrows.
 These are turned and spread over the dump site, and clean soil is imported to mix with the composted waste.
 Ash has been testing the dump soil for toxicity since 2010, as the hospital staff has planted a garden on the site including fruits and vegetables.
 He now is testing the soil to understand and use the soil biota to manage the waste with the New York Soil Foodweb laboratory.
 “We have made many improvements in the recipe and methods,” Peter says, and has built his own compost windrow turner and trammel filtering equipment.
 He is a volunteer, or ‘seva’ from a nearby ashram, using his time and knowledge so that the soil can eventually be put to more healthy use.